undead25/npm-cli-commands/TODO/npm-dist-tag.md

 ## DESCRIPTION 描述

-添加、删除和枚举包的分发标签：
+添加、删除和列出包的分发标签：

 * `add`：
   Tags the specified version of the package with the specified tag, or the `--tag` config if not specified.

 * `rm`：
   Clear a tag that is no longer in use from the package.

 * `ls`：
   Show all of the dist-tags for a package, defaulting to the package in the current prefix.

 A tag can be used when installing packages as a reference to a version instead of using a specific version number:

 ```bash
 npm install <name>@<tag>